-The term 'Fed Funds Rate' is explained in detail and with examples in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Fed Funds Rate' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Fed Funds Rate refers to the most key interest rate benchmark in the United States.
 Such a benchmark rate is the one which the banks charge one another in order to borrow money from each other overnight.
 The Federal Reserve similarly deploys this rate as a tool in order to meaningfully impact monetary policy within the country.
 This is not the only benchmark rate in America today, yet it has no rival for importance.

 The way the Federal Reserve is able to influence banks with it is somewhat complicated.
 The commercial banks must maintain a minimum level of money either in cash funds or with their particular regional branch of the Federal Reserve on deposit.
 The idea behind this is that it allows banks to meet customer withdrawals from their current accounts, including both checking and savings.

 Sensible banks hold more than this bare minimum.
 They keep an excess of the reserves that the regulations and rules pertaining to the banking universe require.
 These are appropriately referred to as excess reserves.
 It is such excess reserves that the Fed Funds Rate directly affects.

 As the better prepared banks keep plenty of excess reserves available, they are able to overnight loan out to the less prepared banks so that they can end business day operations at their legally required minimum obligation.
 This unsecured overnight loan occurs at the Fed Funds Rate.
 It represents the effective rate that the lending bank will charge the borrowing bank.